goelp14/Hacky-Holidays-2020-Writeups/README.md

 End Sub
 ```

-`MsgBox` means that a pop up will display some text.
+Note that `MsgBox` means that a pop up will display some text and that you can think of `Sub` as a function.
 This is the only code snippet that has the popup so most likely the flag is one of these popups.
 Unfortunately it looks like it is hidden behind some kind of encryption (based on the existence of `Dec()`).
 Now, I _could_ try and break the encryption, but eh that seems like a lot of effort (or simply _some_ effort for that matter).
 The quickest thing to notice is there is an if statement:

 ```vbscript
 If sHN = Dec("E2Q/yB8spwQ=", cap)